-SEARCH AND SEIZURE: Schools may conduct reasonable searches that are motivated by reasonable suspicion; such search may be targeted toward a
+SEARCH AND SEIZURE: Schools may conduct reasonable searches that are

 SOCIAL MEDIA USE: Whether offline or online, you are representing St. Stephens at all times.
 Please keep this in mind as you interact, create, and share in the digital world.